mvroberto/Exploratory-Analysis-Coursera/weekOne.md

 * col: the plotting, specified as a number, string, or hex code; the colors() function gives you a vector of colors by name
 * xlab: character string for the x-axis label
 * ylab: character string on the y-axis label

+The par() function is used to specify global graphics parameters that affect all plots in an R session.
+These parameters can be overridden when specified as arguments to specific plotting functions:

+* las: the orientation of the axis labels on the plot
+* bg: the background colot
+* mar: the margin
+* oma: the outer margin size*default is 0 for all sides)
+* nfrow: number of plots per row, column ( plots are filled row-wise)
+* mfcol: number of plots pero row, column (plots are filled column-wise)

+par("lty")